wso2-extensions/esb-connector-tooling/docs/grpc-spec.md

 **Note:**
 - Not supported for multiple package imports
 - Not supported for the deadline option
-- Stream type s are not supported
+- Stream types are not supported